 To increase enrollment, we hope Brian, with the “4 + 1” programs and Admissions can attract high-level, high-performing students.

 May 30, 2023, at 2:00 pm, is the scheduled date for Commencement.
-Honorand and Keynote speaker will be given to Dr. Peter Jay Hotez, pending formal Board approval, and the Champion Award will be awarded to Former Assemblyman Richard N. Gottfried.
+Honors and and Keynote speaker will be given to Dr. Peter Jay Hotez, pending formal Board approval, and the Champion Award will be awarded to Former Assemblyman Richard N. Gottfried.
 More details concerning Commencement will be shared as the planning proceeds.

-The Eighth (8th) floor is progressing nicely are our staff are enjoying the newly renovated space.
+The Eighth (8th) floor is progressing nicely and our staff are enjoying the newly renovated space.

 Lastly, our Annual Report was just published, with emails and copies being sent out.
 Thanks to our Communications Team Sumana, Ariana and Sergio, for all of their hard work on this year’s report.